-The new server is more affordable — costing just $650 disk-less — while delivering robust features.
-These include dual-channel 4K transcoding capability and support for virtual machines.
+The new server is affordable -- costing just $650 disk-less -- while delivering an excellent feature set.
+That includes dual-channel 4K transcoding capability and support for virtual machines.
 It also has built-in NVMe M.2 slots to host two solid-state drives (SSDs) as the cache.

 On the downside, the server does have a limited number of network and peripheral ports, a modest amount of RAM, and is without a PCIe add-on slot.
 All things considered, though, for most homes and small businesses, the DS1019+ has more than enough to make it worth the investment.

 Synology DS1019+ vs DS1517+ vs DS1618+

 Per Synology's naming convention, the new DS1019+ is the latest 2019 server and can house up to 10 internal drives -- regular hard drives or standard SATA SSDs.
 Since this is a five-bay server, where do you put the rest?
 That's the job of the eSATA port on the server's back.
 Using this port, you can add a DS517 extension unit, which has room for another five drives.